sandropucp/taskmanagement-cleanarchitecture/readme.md

 The structure of Clean Architecture is typically depicted as a series of concentric circles, each representing different layers of the system:

 - **Entities (Domain)**: Represent the core business logic and enterprise-wide rules.
 They are the most inner circle and are independent of any external system.
 - **Use Cases (Application)**: Encapsulate the application's business rules and orchestrate the flow of data to and from the entities.
+Also define the Repositories Interfaces.
 - **Interface Adapters (Presentation)**: Convert data from the use cases to a format suitable for frameworks and external systems such as databases, web, or external APIs.
 - **Frameworks and Drivers (Infrastructure)**: The outermost layer includes UI frameworks, databases, and external tools, which interact with the interface adapters.